 What is a Ball Valve?

 A ball valve is a type of valve that uses a spherical perforated obstruction (a rotary ball) to stop and start the hydraulic flow.
 A ball valve is usually rotated 90° around its axis to open and close.
 It is one of the most widely used valve types.
 Ball Valves are suitable for both liquid and gas services.
-They are highly popular in the chemical and oil and gas industry because of their long service life and reliable sealing throughout its service life.
+They are highly popular in the chemical, petrochemical, and oil and gas industry because of their long service life and reliable sealing throughout their service life.
+Ball valves can even be used for vacuum and cryogenic services.
+Developed around 1936, Ball valves are among the least expensive valves which are available in an extremely wide size ranges.

 Ball valves are sometimes used as a control valve due to their cost-effectiveness but not preferred as they don’t provide precise control and adjustments.